 The GDPR gives individuals eight data subject rights, which you should list and explain in your privacy notice:

 - Right to be informed: organisations must tell individuals what data of theirs is being collected, how it’s being used, how long it will be kept and whether it will be shared with any third parties.

 - Right of access: individuals have the right to request a copy of the information that an organisation holds on them.

 - Right of rectification: individuals have the right to correct data that is inaccurate or incomplete.

-- Right to be forgotten: in certain circumstances, individuals can ask for the data an organisation holds on them to be erased from their records.
+- Right to be forgotten: in certain circumstances, individuals can ask organisations to erase any personal data that is stored on them.

 - Right of portability: individuals can request that an organisation transfers any data that it holds on them to another company.